arkency/posts/posts/2013-06-22-are-we-abusing-at-exit.md

 ## Appendix

 So much words said and I still gave you no reason for avoiding `at_exit` right?
-Well it seems that every project using is sooner or later being hit by bugs related to its behavor and tries to find workarounds.
+Well it seems that every project using this feature is sooner or later being hit by bugs related to its behavor and tries to find workarounds.